-The Supervisory Board of TUI AG consists of ten members who are elected by shareholders at AGM (the 'Shareholder Representatives') and ten members who represent the employees of TUI AG (the 'Employee Representatives').
-This differs from UK practice where only those board members representing major shareholders are typically referred to as 'Shareholder Representatives' and are not considered independent under the UK Code because of their link to a significant shareholder.
+The Supervisory Board of TUI AG consists of ten members who are elected by shareholders at AGM (the 'Shareholder Representatives') and ten members who represent the employees of TUI AG (the 'Employee

+Representatives').
+This differs from UK practice where only those board members representing major shareholders are typically referred to as 'Shareholder Representatives' and are not considered as independent under the UK CGC because of their link to a significant shareholder.

-At TUI AG, the shareholder representative Mr Joan Trían Riu (Riu Hotels, approx. 3.55% of the voting rights) is linked to a major shareholder.
-Mr Alexey Mordashov notified us on 21 June 2019 that his share in the total voting rights in TUI AG had fallen to zero.
-At the same time, the company was informed that the corresponding approx. 32% of the voting rights are held via Unifirm Ltd. controlled by KN-Holding LLC and that Mr Mordashov indirectly holds 35% of the shares in Unifirm Ltd. Unifirm Ltd. is considered a controlling shareholder under the UK Listing Rules Appendix 1 (see also the following section).
-There is also a joint venture between TUI AG and Riu Hotels S. A. Dr Jutta Dönges is Managing Director of the Finance Agency GmbH of the Federal Republic of Germany.
+At TUI AG, Mr Joan Trían Riu (Riu Hotels S.A., approx. 2.2% of the voting rights as of 30 September 2022) is linked to a major shareholder.
+Dr Jutta Dönges is Managing Director of the Finance Agency GmbH of the Federal Republic of Germany until 31 October 2022.
 On 4 January 2021, TUI AG entered into Framework Agreement with the Economic Stabilisation Fund (WSF) represented by Finance Agency GmbH regarding the WSF's entry into the silent participations and the further measures under the stabilisation package.
-Dr Dönges was nominated by the

-WSF for membership of the Supervisory Board of TUI AG.
-Mr Vladimir Lukin is a Special Advisor to the CEO of OOO Severgroup and is therefore associated with Mr Mordashov.
-Therefore, neither Dr Dönges, Mr Mordashov, Mr Lukin nor Mr Trían Riu are considered independent for the purposes of the UK Code.
+Dr Dönges was nominated by the WSF for membership of the Supervisory Board of TUI AG.
+Therefore, neither Dr Dönges, nor Mr Trían Riu are considered independent for the purposes of the UK CGC.